When is a deal not a deal?

 - Problems associated with aging equipment (system vulnerabilities, slow processing, incompatibility with new software)

-But let’s say you know all this, and you were proactive and created a killer budget for new hardware (here’s a how-to).
+But let’s say you know all this, and you were proactive and created a killer budget for new hardware.
 You can still run into three of these five budgetary sinkholes with Black Friday sales (downtime, emergency purchases, sinking morale).

 The PCs, laptops, and tablets you’ll find on a Black Friday sale are designed and packaged with software licensed for personal use (like Windows Home) — which you’ll need to replace with business licensing (like Windows Pro), and your San Antonio IT service provider will need some extra time to make sure everything is compatible and able to connect to your business server.